mzattera/FuckBench/README.md

 up to that point in the code, they will always return same value at each execution, therefore the random number generator will always be initialized with the same seed.

-The only way to properly initialize the random number generator in FB, it to ask for a random seed to the user.
+The only way to properly initialize the random number generator in FB is to ask the user to input a random seed.